 The Florida Gators play in college football's toughest conference.
 In order to compete at the highest level, the team's recruiting classes have to be exceptional every season.
 Head coach Dan Mullen understands that, and was able to capture his next star defensive end from enemy territory.

-The 247Sports Composite ranks Williams as the fifth-best weakside defensive end in the entire 2021 class, so it’s understandable why so many teams reached out.
+The 247Sports Composite ranks Williams as the fifth-best weakside edge rusher in the entire 2021 class, so it's understandable why so many teams reached out.
 Linebackers coach Christian Robinson primarily recruited Williams.

 The Gators have racked up several interesting signees in this year's football recruiting class--including five-star cornerback Jason Mitchell, four-star wide receiver Marcus Burke, and the country's No. 1 junior college player Diwun Black--but will it be enough to overtake the powerhouses of the SEC?